Hurtak/petrhurtak.com/articles/_drafts/css-named-colors/article.md

 Currently, there are 441 named colors in the CSS.

-### Latest additions
+### Latest addition

 In 2014 [Eric A. Meyer's](https://en.wikipedia.org/wiki/Eric_A._Meyer) daughter Rebecca died on her 6th birthday, less than a year after her diagnosis of a brain tumor.
 The hex color `#663399` was named <span style="background: rebeccapurple; color: white;">rebeccapurple</span> and added to the CSS color list in her memory.

 ### Duplicate colors

-There are four duplicates in the named colors, and all of them are related to gray (English) &ndash; grey (UK) spelling differences.
+There are four duplicates between the named colors, and all of them are related to gray (English) &ndash; grey (UK) spelling differences.

 The duplicates are:
     <span style="background: gray">gray</span> &ndash; <span style="background: grey">grey</span>,